OpenEvalProject/evals/manuscripts/elife-70725/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/70725/elife-70725-fig5-v2.jpg)

 **Figure 5.:** Error bars represent the standard deviations from four replicates of each column. (a–c).
 Individual tetraspanin yields using different isolation methods from plasma. (d) Relative EV recoveries from plasma were calculated by first normalizing individual tetraspanin values (in pM) in each technique to those of the Sepharose CL-2B 10 ml column (fractions 7–10) and then averaging the three tetraspanin ratios. (e) Albumin levels using different EV isolation methods from plasma. (f) EV purity for each method in plasma is calculated as the ratio of the sum of tetraspanin concentrations divided by albumin concentration. (g–i) Individual tetraspanin yield using different isolation methods from CSF. (j) Relative EV recoveries in CSF were calculated by first normalizing individual tetraspanin values (in pM) in each technique to those of Sepharose CL-2B 10 ml (fractions 7–10) and then averaging the three tetraspanin ratios. (k) Albumin levels using different EV isolation methods from CSF. (l) EV purity for each method in CSF is calculated as the ratio of the sum of tetraspanin concentrations divided by albumin concentration.
-CSF, cerebrospinal fluid; EV, extracellular vesicle; SEC, size exclusion chromatography.Figure 5—source data 1.
+CSF, cerebrospinal fluid; EV, extracellular vesicle; SEC, size exclusion chromatography.

 ## Discussion